-(This post about nurse foot pain remedies may contain affiliate links.
-You can find our disclosure page here.)
+(This post about how to relieve foot pain from standing all day may contain affiliate links.
+Please see our disclosure page here.)

-Unfortunately foot pain for nurses can become a chronic issue, and as much as we want to ignore it, it won’t go away on its own.
-In fact, as a nurse who writes a lot about nurse self-care, nurse foot pain and sore foot remedies are on the top of the list!
+Unfortunately, foot pain for nurses can become a chronic issue, and as much as we want to ignore it, it won’t go away on its own.
+In fact, as a nurse who writes a lot about nurse self-care, nurse foot pain and sore foot remedies are always on the top of the list.
+It seems like everyone else wants to know how to relieve foot pain from standing all day as well.

-Did you know that feet are made up of 28 bones and 30 joints (not to mention more than 100 muscles, tendons and ligaments)?
+It’s no surprise that foot pain is such a common ailment.
+Did you know that feet are made up of 28 bones and 30 joints (not to mention more than 100 muscles, tendons, and ligaments)?

 Our feet are very complex structures, yet they carry our entire body weight around.
 It is no wonder foot pain is a common complaint among doctors, nurses and other medical professionals who spend long shifts on their feet!

-If you’re a healthcare professional suffering from debilitating foot pain, there are steps you can take to help prevent or relieve the hurt.
-Read on for nine top tips to treat foot pain for nurses.
+If you’re a healthcare or other professional who stands all day and is suffering from debilitating foot pain, there are steps you can take to help prevent or relieve the hurt.

 #1.
 Choose the right shoe size